slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Storytelling is about the details.'*

 <!--
+17. Think before you speak.
+There is always time to add a word, never to withdraw one.
+Talk as if you were making your will: the fewer words the less litigation.
+In trivial matters exercise yourself for the more weighty matters of speech.
+Profound secrecy has some of the lustre of the divine. -- Balthasar Gracian

 Don’t explain.
 People only hear what they want to hear.

 How to discord?